 Why are a limited company’s articles of association important when it comes to business protection?

+For protection policies only.
 This information is for financial advisers only.
-It mustn’t be distributed to, or relied on by, customers.Fri Oct 21 15:59:00 BST 2016
+It mustn’t be distributed to, or relied on by, customers.Wed Oct 25 15:59:00 BST 2017

 A company’s articles of association form the basis of the company’s constitution.
 They’re commonly referred to as the internal rule book of the company.
 The articles are chosen by its members and are legally binding on the company and its members.

 For companies incorporated from 1 October 2009, the company’s articles are subject to the Companies Act 2006 and can’t contain rules that would cause the company or its directors to operate outside the law.